phurst-gh/food-app/README.md

 # food-app
 Building with JS (ES6).
-Built using Jonas Udemy course.
+Built using Jonas JS course.